HyungminAn/d3/README.md

 ## Cautions
 - It can be slower than the CPU with a small number of atoms.
 - The CUDA math library differs from C, which can lead to numerical errors.
+- The maximum number of atoms that can be calculated is 46,340. (overflow issue)